thurgoodb/academic-kickstart/content/author/admin/_index.md

 +++

 An IT pro, manager & leader focusing on Cloud, SRE, DevOps, MaaS, IaaS, PaaS and all things IT.
-I enjoy spending time with my family, reading and researching technologies and methodologies.